wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-rest-connector-example.md

         <img src="{{base_path}}/assets/img/integrate/connectors/sf-rest-conn-add-create-operation.png" title="Add create operation" width="800" alt="Add create operations"/>

-    3. To get the input values in to the API we can use the [property mediator]({{base_path}}/reference/mediators/property-mediator/).
-Add the `Property` mediators into the Design pane as shown bellow.
+    4. To get the input values in to the API we can use the [property mediator]({{base_path}}/reference/mediators/property-mediator/).
+Add the `Property` mediators into the design pane as shown bellow.

         <img src="{{base_path}}/assets/img/integrate/connectors/sf-rest-conn-add-properties.png" title="Add property mediators" width="800" alt="Add property mediators"/>

-        The parameters available for configuring the Property mediator are as follows:

         > **Note**: That the properties should be add to the pallet before create the operation.

-    4. One property mediator to capture the `sObjectName` value.
+    5. One property mediator to capture the `sObjectName` value.
 The sObjectName type can be used to retrieve the metadata for the Account object using the GET method, or create a new Account object using the POST method.
 In this example we are going to create a new Account object using the POST method.

         - **name** : sObjectName
         - **expression** : json-eval($.sObject)